 Community Integration is a national award program administered by America’s Warrior Partnership Community Integration.
 It is made possible by Wounded Warrior Project funding.

 D’Youville College, a private institution in Buffalo, N.Y., is an international leader in healthcare education, offering a complete suite of programs at the undergraduate, graduate, and doctoral level.

 These include nursing, pharmacy, physician assistant, occupational and physical therapy, dietetics, and chiropractic.
 It also has a strong liberal arts core required of all students.
 Other programs include business, health care administration, English, chemistry, and more.

 Chartered by New York State in 1908, it has expanded both its programs and its campus with a $100 million investment over the past decade.
 A new academic building and an athletic field were added in 2016.
 Approximately 650 veterans and military dependents are currently enrolled at D’Youville.

 The America’s Warrior Partnership began in Augusta, GA and provides assistance to local Warriors (veterans and service members) of all service branches, regardless of era of service or wounded status.

 Services are provided through collaborations on the community level.
 In 2013, through a funding collaboration with Wounded Warrior Project (WWP), America’s Warrior Partnership Community Integration was formed to help other communities form similar organizations that will support the veterans in their local communities.

 Each local community remains autonomous as the lead with mentoring and assistance provided by America’s Warrior Partnership Community Integration.
 Funding is made possible by WWP.

-D’Youville College Veterans Affairs & Student Veteran Association Office
+D’Youville College Veterans Services & Student Veteran Association Office